Privacy Policy

 — Inquiries and correspondence — for up to 24 months, unless a client relationship is established.

-— Client data — for the duration of our engagement and for up to 10 years thereafter where required by German tax and commercial law (§147 AO, §257 HGB).
+— Client data and engagement records — for the duration of our engagement and for up to 10 years thereafter where required by German tax and commercial law (§147 AO, §257 HGB).

 Once the retention period expires, your data is deleted or fully anonymised.